 - The Civil Aviation Ministry provides a concession up to 50% for male senior citizen above 65 years of age and female senior citizen above 63 years of age through the National Carrier and Air India.

 This Act provides for maintenance and welfare of parents and senior citizens for ensuring their basic needs; safety and security and the rights guaranteed and recognised under the Constitution

-- A senior citizen who has transferred his property either moveable or immovable, by way of gift or otherwise to his children or relative and thereafter the child or relative refuses to look after the Senior Citizen/parent; the transfer of property shall be deemed to have been made by fraud, coercion or undue influence and the appropriate court can declare such transfer as void and the property can be reclaimed.
+A senior citizen who has transferred his property either moveable or immovable, by way of gift or otherwise, subject to the condition that the transferee (children, grandchildren or relative) shall provide him basic amenities and physical needs and thereafter such transferee reuses or fails to provide such promise, such transfer of property shall be deemed to have been made by fraud, coercion or undue influence and the court can declare such transfer as void.

 Senior Citizens can file a complaint regarding the same and seek an appropriate order from the court.

 No stamp duty is payable, it is simply through the order of the tribunal , the deed is declared as void.